somanyadav/NU-Connect/README.md

 <b>Viewing AR ID Cards</b>

-The AR functionality will work in Andrid version 7 and above
+The AR functionality will work in Andrid version7.0 and above
 <br>

 ## Tech Stack